tjgore/tj-portfolio/content/articles/building-a-react-package-with-webpack.md

 So I decide create the package by trial and error and figure things out along the way.

-I'll just create a simple tab component.
+I'll just create a simple component to show and hide content.
 The main focus is the package and not the component itself.

 ## Requirements: